 Tuberculosis (TB) is an airbone bacterial infection caused by Mycobacterium tuberculosis.
 TB can be acquired by breathing contaminated air droplets coughed or sneezed by a person nearby who has active Tuberculosis.
 Humans can also get ill with TB by ingesting unpasteurized milk products contaminated with Mycobacterium bovis, also known as Bovine Tuberculosis.
 The most common form of the infection is pulmonary TB which affects the lungs.
 In some cases, the bacteria can also attack the lymphatic system, central nervous system, urogenital area, joints, and bones.

-Tuberculosis occurs worldwide and commonly spreads in cramped, overcrowded conditions.
+Mycobacterium tuberculosis is present worldwide and typically spreads in cramped, overcrowded conditions.
 There is no evidence that pulmonary TB is more easily transmitted in airplanes or other forms of public transportation.
-Travellers with a compromised immune system, long-term travellers, and those visiting friends and relatives (VFR travellers) in areas where Tuberculosis is endemic are at greater risk.
+Long-term travellers, those with a weakened immune system or visiting friends and relatives (VFR travellers) in areas where Tuberculosis is endemic are at risk.
 Humanitarian and healthcare personnel working in communities with active TB are also at increased risk.
 Persons with active TB should not travel.

 The majority of persons with the illness (90% to 95%) have latent TB infection (LTBI) and do not exhibit any symptoms.
 The bacteria can remain inactive for many years and the chance of developing active TB diminishes over time.